EaronEdwards/event-store-client/README.md

 Represents an event as it exists on the Event Store server.
 Inherits from Event and adds the following properties:

 * streamId - The name of the Event Store stream that this event was stored in (string)
-* eventNumber - The sequence number for this event within the stream (number)
+* eventNumber - The sequence number for this event within the stream (Long)
 * created - The date that this event was stored in the Event Store (date)
 * link - If event was read from a stream using the resolveLinkTos flag, will contain the original link data (from before the event was resolved.)
 (StoredEvent)